ceejbot/soulsy/docs/article-theming.md

 ### Icons

 All of the icons SoulsyHUD uses can be replaced.
 Your theme mod should put its replacement icons into the directory `SKSE/plugins/resources/icons`.
-You will need to name your icons the way the HUD expects.
-The names follow a convention that I hope is predictable.
+You *must* name your icons the way the HUD expects.
+The names follow a convention that I hope is predictable and understandable-- the names mostly mention obvious game concepts.

-I am open to adding more icons.
+✨ I am open to adding more icons.
 I do need to support each icon in code, because the mod does some work to assign icons to in-game items on the fly, and it has to know what the available icons are.
+If you have an icon you'd like me to add, please do message me on the Nexus about it, or make a GitHub PR to the mod if you prefer.
+I'll need to know what game concept it represents, so I can figure out which OCF keywords I can use to assign the icon appropriately.
+Soulsy already distributes some keywords itself to help classify items, so I'm open to adding those if needed as well.

 This is the set of core icons any theme should replace: